Transhumanist politics: Criticisms

-Left Transhumanism
+Left transhumanism

-Left Transhumanism is a political ideology synthesizing left wing ideas and transhumanism.
+Left transhumanism is a political ideology synthesizing left-wing ideas and transhumanism.

-Left Transhumanists believe a egalitarian approach to society and economics must be put within a Transhumanist context.
-Arguing that without egalitarianism, Transhumanism will amount to a form of elitism due to free market mechanisms.
-Furthermore it is argued that this trend is already occurring in the early stages.
-Citing Bryan Johnson's costly medical treatments and Jeff Bezos's Altos Labs as a case in point that the capitalist class is slowly gaining the ability to obtain longevity treatments while the rest of humanity dies at a rate of 100,000 per day.
+Left transhumanists believe a egalitarian approach to society and economics must be put within a transhumanist context, arguing that without egalitarianism, transhumanism will amount to a form of elitism due to free-market mechanisms.
+Furthermore, it is argued that this trend is already occurring in the early stages, citing Bryan Johnson's costly medical treatments and Jeff Bezos' Altos Labs as a case in point that the capitalist class is slowly gaining the ability to obtain longevity treatments while the rest of humanity dies at a rate of 100,000 per day.

 Basis

-Left Transhumanists hold that a new society must come about either through revolution or reforms for the masses of people to truly experience the opportunities of a Transhumanist society.
-Despite the abundance that may occur if a society has vastly automated labor.
+Left transhumanists hold that a new society must come about either through revolution or reforms for the masses of people to truly experience the opportunities of a transhumanist society, despite the abundance that may occur if a society has vastly automated labor.
 The social relations which dictate society will not allow that abundance to be distributed in a egalitarian manner under capitalism.
-Left Transhumanist often point to food production and hunger as well as the producible results of fast fashion and the 1 billion people without shoes as foreshadowing of the conditions which will encompass longevity treatments or an abundance of resources.
-In addition Left Transhumanists assert Transhumanism should return to its roots in regards to economics, holding that a return to a Transhumanism akin to Russian Cosmism or individuals such as Alexander Bogdanov, Konstantin Tsiolkovsky, or Ivan Yefremov may aid the promotion of Transhumanist ideals.
-Similarly to the relationship between Russian Cosmism and Socialism.
+Left transhumanists often point to food production and hunger as well as the producible results of fast fashion and the 1 billion people without shoes as foreshadowing of the conditions which will encompass longevity treatments or an abundance of resources.
+In addition, left transhumanists assert that transhumanism should return to its roots in regards to economics, holding that a return to a transhumanism akin to Russian cosmism or individuals such as Alexander Bogdanov, Konstantin Tsiolkovsky, or Ivan Yefremov may aid the promotion of transhumanist ideals, similar to the relationship between Russian cosmism and socialism.

 Criticisms

 Jeffrey Noonan argues that a Marxist transhumanism is politically and ethically incoherent.
-While it is true that Transhumanists and Marxists believe that human beings are self-determining and self-transforming.
-Transhumanists are committed to transcending the material conditions of organic life with their ultimate aim being to encourage the emergence of an artificial superintelligence whose self-creative capacities are not limited by the needs of organic life forms.
+While it is true that transhumanists and Marxists believe that human beings are self-determining and self-transforming, transhumanists are committed to transcending the material conditions of organic life with their ultimate aim being to encourage the emergence of an artificial superintelligence whose self-creative capacities are not limited by the needs of organic life forms.
 Socialism, by contrast, is a political and ethical movement committed to ending the suffering caused by capitalism, by changing social institutions and the values according to which resources are distributed and utilized.